ADBA roadmap for UK Budget 2024

 Construction on the new waste-to-energy plant will begin next month, and when completed, it will send green electricity and gas directly to TMUK-D via underground cabling and pipes, replacing the current grid supply.
 The £282 million privately backed company was created by D SPV, ABRDN, and PWC, and is being built by bio build.

 A Waste-to-Energy Marvel This innovative waste-to-energy plant will harness the power of nature to generate clean energy.
 By processing approximately 180,000 tonnes of waste annually, the digester will produce biomethane, a sustainable fuel that will replace the plant's current natural gas supply.
-This transition will significantly reduce CO2 emissions, contributing to a greener future.
+This transition will significantly reduce CO2 emissions, contributing to a greener future and helping the industry to follow the UK Biogas Roadmap.

 A Circular Economy in Action The project extends beyond energy generation.
 The digester will also produce valuable compost, which will be distributed to local farmers, fostering a circular economy and supporting sustainable agricultural practices.